 What to do:Prevent with row covers, nematodes or dust plant leaves with diatomaceous earth Safer

 This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.

 If you like our infographic, feel free to share it on your site as long as you include a link back to this post to credit Safer® Brand as the original creator of the graphic.

 12 Bugs That Eat Leaves

 Since you rarely see the pest that is eating your plants, you often have to decide upon a treatment by observing the damage done.
 Here are the most common culprits who are eating your leaves and what you can do about it.

-8. Sawfly larvae are caterpillar-like white larvae that eat leaves on plants like roses, gooseberries and Solomon’s seal.
+- Sawfly larvae are caterpillar-like white larvae that eat leaves on plants like roses, gooseberries and Solomon’s seal.
 Leaf rolling is a sign of sawflies.
 They lay their eggs on plants and their larvae eat the leaves, they make holes that still have some plant tissue intact so the damage looks transparent.
 It may eventually break down and leave holes.
 Use insecticidal soap or horticultural oil to protect your plants from sawfly larvae.
-You can also pick caterpillars off plants or spray with Safer® Brand Insecticidal Soap and Pyrethrin Insect Killer.
+You can also pick caterpillars off plants.

 Don’t think your plants are being eaten by any of these bugs?
 Animals can often eat your plants too so watch out for possums, rats, deer and rabbits around your garden.